hyspy-dev/meridian-proxy/docs/launch-modes.md

    auto-fills.
 (If it stays red, click **Refresh** once the game is up.)
 4. Type the target server into **Remote** (e.g. `2o2t.org:5520`).
 Optionally change the **Local port** (default `5520`).
 5. Click **Connect**.
-The bar disappears and the proxy starts listening.
+The bar switches to a **Connected to … — Disconnect** status and the proxy starts listening.
 6. In the Hytale client, **Direct Connect** to `localhost`.

+To end the session or switch servers, click **Disconnect**: the proxy unloads the session (and its modules) and returns to the connection bar, ready to **Connect** again — to the same Remote or a different one — **without restarting**.
+It also returns to the bar on its own if the client or the server drops the connection.

 ### Platform support